tapas91/TrueLayer-assignment/README.md

 Task2 is for Data Transformation, joining the data and uploading it to Postgres DB.

 Due to short of time, I have hardcoded few of the values in the callable functions, instead I could have passed them dynamically in the Dag.

+## Testing
+When doing data transformatin in pandas dataframe I checked for data consistencies each time I implement a join, filter, drop etc.
+Dataframe provides us with a tabular representatioin of data which helps in finding any anomalies.

+## Performance
+Initially I found performance issues while parsing XML file but later figured out the parsing method for compressed XML file(gz file), and I managed to make it efficient by using Element Tree and filtered only required fields.